peace-Van/crystal-clustering/README.md

 Basically, it's a divisive strategy over Minimum Spanning Tree optimizing a specific criterion (Gibbs free energy in terms of physical chemistry).
 For details about the method, see .
 For definitions of the parameters, see the leading comments in `crystalcluster.m`.
+`iris.mat` is an example dataset (The iris flower dataset).